- HANA has performance problems when supporting transaction processing applications like S/4HANA.

 - Therefore this update is problematic from transactions being processed to the database.

-Results from the field indicate HANA still has problems with both transaction and running CPU intensive processes like MRP/DRP as we covered in the article HANA as a Mismatch for S/4HANA and ERP.
+Results from the field indicate HANA still has problems with both transactions and running CPU intensive processes like MRP/DRP, as we covered in the article HANA as a Mismatch for S/4HANA and ERP.

-The CPU issue is clearly because of the overload of data into memory, causes major CPU consumption, often requiring a HANA reboot as we covered in the article How to Understand HANA’s High CPU Consumption.
+The CPU issue is clearly because of the overload of data into memory, causes significant CPU consumption, often requiring a HANA reboot, as we covered in the article How to Understand HANA’s High CPU Consumption.
 However, the continued transaction processing performance issues could be in part related to the exact problem you bring up here in Rolf’s quote above.

 Removing Duplicate Data by Porting an Analytics Database Design to the Non-Analytics Application?

-As far as adding columnar capabilities to a row-oriented database, all of the major database vendors were able to do the same thing.
-Sybase IQ was around for at least 15 years before HANA and had a similar design to HANA, but it was just never very popular.
+As far as adding columnar capabilities to a row-oriented database, all of the primary database vendors were able to do the same thing.
+Sybase IQ was around for at least 15 years before HANA and had a similar design to HANA, but it was just never prevalent.

 Oracle, IBM, SQL Server all added column stores to their databases after SAP did (and all of these vendors had superior knowledge of memory optimization versus SAP).

-But it is not a question of if one can, its a question of “why would you?”
+But it is not a question of if one can, its a matter of “why would you?”
 SAP essentially proposed that an analytics database is a fantastic database for a transaction processing system — and that furthermore, they were the only one to figure this out.
-This was incorrect from multiple dimensions.